pulumi/pulumi-hugo/themes/default/content/solutions/shared-services-platforms.md

           icon: global
           icon_color: yellow
           description: |
-            Developers can directly access and deploy to infrastructure (e.g., K8s clusters or cloud resources) without contacting operations/cluster managers
+            Developers can directly access and deploy to infrastructure (e.g., K8s clusters or cloud resources) without contacting operations/cluster managers.

         - title: Start easily
           icon: puzzle
           icon_color: yellow
           description: |
-            Developers can get started easily and do not have to adapt their workflows
+            Developers can get started easily and do not have to adapt their workflows.

     help:
       title: How Pulumi helps